shorebird2016/A4-Showcase/README.md

   --- Mt.
 Shasta ==> angular-maps needs a directive for directions, not available yet, also AGM show satellite map
       is not known yet
   --- Add JS/HTML/CSS tips in the menu

+ - Merge my career portfolio into this project with resume and maybe a short presentation, challenge is that it's based on MaterializeCSS, not sure it will work with A4, maybe redesign is a better approach
+ - learn and do special look and feel - parallex, video in background
+ - make quotes into directive? actually everybody recommends re-useable components and attribute directives
+ - beef up all the service apps with depth and functionality
+ - add github and iTunes API services
+- Show source code next to the view, maybe a popout dialog/window? <pre> pretty code
+- Learn about new HttpClient in 4.3+ not based on rxjs

   - Left nav should not continue to be 3:9 at bigger size screen, in small screen change to hamburger
 - Add new tab for animation, add massive amount of examples